 How can different sugars affect Christmas pudding?

-With Christmas week fast approaching, we’ve explored how different sugars in Christmas puddings give distinct results.
+With the twelve days of Christmas truly upon us at last, we’ve explored how different sugars in Christmas puddings give distinct results.

 What is a traditional Christmas pudding?